ABOUT

 Peter Kennedy

-Peter is a chartered Landscape Architect, who began working at J&L Gibbons in 2016.
-Peter was awarded the Scottish Landscape Institute and subsequently the UK Landscape Institute Student Portfolio prizes in 2016.
-In 2017 Peter was awarded the Best European Masters’ Portfolio by the European Council of Landscape Architecture Schools.
-He has worked on a range of projects including the Munch Museum Island, Oslo and St Albans Cathedral.
+Peter is a Chartered Landscape Architect and Partner at J&L Gibbons having joined the practice in 2016.
+After graduating from The University of Edinburgh Landscape Architecture programme Peter was awarded the Scottish Landscape Institute and the UK Landscape Institute Student Portfolio prizes in 2016.
+In 2017 he was awarded the Best European Masters’ Portfolio by the European Council of Landscape Architecture Schools.
+Prior to joining J&L Gibbons Peter worked in Zurich, Switzerland.
+His work has been exhibited in ‘Wunderlust/Wanderkammer’ in Switzerland and NYC (2014-2015) and in ‘Remember With Us’ at Oskar Schindler’s Enamel Factory, Kraków (2016).

 Landscape Architect